How to Become a Freemason

 Do you feel that there's something more to life than financial success?

 Freemasonry regards no man for his worldly wealth or possessions.
-Masons know that self-development is more precious than money in the bank, or social position, or political power.
+Masons know that self-development is more precious than money in the bank, social position, or political power.
 Those things often accompany self-development, but they are no substitute for it.
 Masons work at building their lives and character, just as a carpenter works on building a house.

 Do you believe that a person should strive to be a good citizen and that we have a moral duty to be true to the country in which we live?